its2easy/animate-images/readme.md

 If all the images are already loaded then nothing will happen

 `parameters`
-- number {Number} - number of images to load
+- number {Number} - number of images to load.
+If not specified, all remaining images will be loaded.
 ```javascript
 instance.preloadImages(15);
 ```